 Lifts, for example, must be inspected by a competent authority at regular intervals: the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) requires that they are checked every six months and that you hold a written report on their condition; which will also specify any remedial work required and suggest a time scale.

 As well as lifts, other items at your flats may require inspection as well.
-This could include boilers, stair lifts, car parking lifts, electronic gates and barriers, gyms, etc. You can find out more here.
+This could include boilers, stair lifts, car parking lifts, electronic gates and barriers, gyms, etc. and we can help with Engineering Inspection cover tailored for your block.

 Deacon is part of Gallagher, one of the world’s largest insurance, risk management and consulting services companies in the world.
 Deacon specialise in arranging buildings insurance for blocks of flats, apartments and let property, from 2 flats in a conversion to 200 in a purpose built block, of standard and non-standard construction, including listed buildings.